slonkazoid/minecraft-discord-bridge/README.md

 ### Configuration

 Copy `config-default.json` to `config.json` and fill in the details.
-For more information, see [Configuration Documentation](/CONFIG.md) for more information.
+For more information, see `CONFIG.md` for more information.

 ## Running the Bot